-Described here are examples of marketing, inbound marketing strategy, content marketing and social media marketing that bring to life the spirit of 'simple marketing.'
-These are Simple Marketing Now examples as well as ones from projects that Christine Whittemore led during her tenure with Solutia Inc. They capture 'simple marketing,' practical marketing solutions and the integration of traditional with social media marketing.
+If you prefer to focus on specific examples, here are ones about marketing, inbound marketing strategy, content marketing, and social media marketing that bring to life the spirit of 'simple marketing.'
+These are Simple Marketing Now examples as well as ones from projects that Christine Whittemore led during her tenure with Solutia Inc. They capture 'simple marketing,' practical marketing solutions, and the integration of traditional with social media marketing.

 Below, you'll find detail on the following case studies which demonstrate many of the benefits associated with embracing content marketing: